fortrabbit/help/docs/install-symfony.md

 $ composer require symfony/apache-pack
 ```

-After running the command, the `.htaccess` should be copied to your /public folder.
+After running the command, the `.htaccess` should have been copied to your /public folder.
 Open the file and replace `Options +FollowSymlinks` with `Options +SymLinksIfOwnerMatch`.

 If your project is not under Git version control yet, follow these steps to be prepared for your first `git push`.